Hetp29/SensoryX/README.md

-# SensoryX
-# Phantom - AI That Experiences Your Symptoms
+# SensoryX - AI That Experiences Your Symptoms

-## 🧠 What is Phantom?
+## 🧠 What is SensoryX?

-Phantom is the first AI that "feels" your symptoms and matches you with others who experienced the exact same sensations.
-Describe your symptoms naturally, and Phantom finds your "symptom twin" - someone who had identical feelings and shows you what happened to them.
+SensoryX is the first AI that "feels" your symptoms and matches you with others who experienced the exact same sensations.
+Describe your symptoms naturally, and SensoryX finds your "symptom twin" - someone who had identical feelings and shows you what happened to them.

 ## 🎯 Problem We Solve